JoaoCostaIFG/SDIS/README.md

 These commands are mostly used for debugging and testing.
 **Note:** The `st` command was added to obtain the Chord's state information.

+## Peer storage

+The storage file structure for each peer is in its running directory (usually the build directory).
+The root of the file storage of each peer is identified using its ID, e.g.: for the peer with ID 1, the file storage root is peer-1.

+The target 'cleanpeers' of the Makefile can be used to clear the storage of all peers, e.g.: `make -C ../ cleanpeers`.

+Each peer stores its internal state and replicated file chunks in these structures (one for each peer).

+## SSL keys

+The keys used by the SSLEngine for communication are stored in the keys directory.

+## Test files

+The `test_files` directory contains the files used during the development and testing of the application.

 ## Project structure